King's Guard: Musical accompaniments

 In addition to the bands of the Household Division, several other bands have been invited to provide musical support for the Queen's Guards.
-The band of the Honourable Artillery Company has occasionally been invited to provide musical support since the 1990s and continue to do so in the 21st century.
+The band of the Honourable Artillery Company has occasionally been invited to provide musical support since the 1990s and continues to do so in the 21st century.

 Several military bands from the Commonwealth have also provided musical support during guard mounting ceremonies, typically when their respective national military units are mounting the guard.
-In May and June 2014, the Vancouver Police Pipe Band was invited to provide musical support during the mounting of the Queen's Guard, to commmorate its 100th anniversary.
+In May and June 2014, the Vancouver Police Pipe Band was invited to provide musical support during the mounting of the Queen's Guard, to commemorate its 100th anniversary.
 The pipe band was the first non-military pipe band to perform during a guard mounting ceremony.

-During the ceremony, the pipe major was accompanied by Maurice Brown of the Pipes and Drums of the 1st Battalion, Scots Guards.
+In 2025, several non-Commonwealth military bands were invited to perform during the changing of the guard ceremony at Buckingham Palace.
+These included the Ukrainian Navy Band, which participated in August to mark the Independence Day of Ukraine, and the United States Army's Old Guard Fife and Drum Corps, which performed in September.

 Women and the guard

-The first women to mount the King's Guard was Captain Cynthia Anderson of Australia's Federation Guard in 2000.
+The first woman to mount the King's Guard was Captain Cynthia Anderson of Australia's Federation Guard in 2000.
 She was also the first female to command a Queen's Guard detachment, having led an Australian Federation Guard unit during morning parade.
 The first female infantry officer to command the Queen's Guard through the changing of the guard was Captain Megan Couto of the Canadian Army's 2nd Battalion, Princess Patricia's Canadian Light Infantry in June 2017.

 In April 2007, the first women from a British Army unit served on detachments of the Queen's Guard, when the King's Troop, Royal Horse Artillery took over the guard at Windsor Castle, and the Army Air Corps took on public duties in London.
 Female officers were also among the contingent of Royal Canadian Mounted Police members who formed the Queen's Life Guard in May 2012.

 Incidents

+Breaches in security

 The King's Guard is an operational posting, with the primary purpose of protecting the Sovereign.
 There have been a handful of incidents when this protection has been tested.
 In 1982, a man named Michael Fagan was able to evade the sentries before he was captured by police.
 In this instance, security of the Queen's room was the task of the Metropolitan Police.

 In 2004, a member of the pressure group Fathers4Justice spent five and a half hours standing on the parapet by the balcony at the front of Buckingham Palace.
 Again, the security was the primary responsibility of the Metropolitan Police.
-Although the Queen was not present at the time, it raised fears of the possibility of a terrorist attack on the palace, and gave rise to calls for the British Army to be given a greater hand in the overall security of the Royal Family.
+Although the Queen was not present at the time, it raised fears of the possibility of a terrorist attack on the palace.